syahrizaldev/webdev-resources/readme.md

 ## Contributing

+This project is released with a [Contributor Code of Conduct](code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

 If you have discovered any useful and valuable resources or have suggestions for others, feel free to check the [**contributing**](./contributing.md) file for more information.